Steinitz's theorem: Induction

-Although Steinitz's original proof was not expressed in terms of graph theory, it can be rewritten in those terms, and involves finding a sequence of Δ-Y and Y-Δ transforms that reduce any 3-connected planar graph to $K_4$, the graph of the tetrahedron.
-A Y-Δ transform removes a degree-three vertex from a graph, adding edges between all of its former neighbors if those edges did not already exist; the reverse transformation, a Δ-Y transform, removes the edges of a triangle from a graph and replaces them by a new degree-three vertex adjacent to the same three vertices.
+Although Steinitz's original proof was not expressed in terms of graph theory, it can be rewritten in those terms, and involves finding a sequence of ΔY- and YΔ-transformations that reduce any 3-connected planar graph to $K_4$, the graph of the tetrahedron.
+A YΔ-transformation removes a degree-three vertex from a graph, adding edges between all of its former neighbors if those edges did not already exist; the reverse transformation, a ΔY-transformation, removes the edges of a triangle from a graph and replaces them by a new degree-three vertex adjacent to the same three vertices.
 Once such a sequence is found, it can be reversed and converted into geometric operations that build up the desired polyhedron step by step starting from a tetrahedron.
-Each Y-Δ transform in the reversed sequence can be performed geometrically by slicing off a degree-three vertex from a polyhedron.
-A Δ-Y transform in the reversed sequence can be performed geometrically by removing a triangular face from a polyhedron and extending its neighboring faces until the point where they meet, but only when that triple intersection point of the three neighboring faces is on the far side of the removed face from the polyhedron.
+Each YΔ-transformation in the reversed sequence can be performed geometrically by slicing off a degree-three vertex from a polyhedron.
+A ΔY-transformation in the reversed sequence can be performed geometrically by removing a triangular face from a polyhedron and extending its neighboring faces until the point where they meet, but only when that triple intersection point of the three neighboring faces is on the far side of the removed face from the polyhedron.
 When the triple intersection point is not on the far side of this face, a projective transformation of the polyhedron suffices to move it to the correct side.
-Therefore, by induction on the number of Δ-Y and Y-Δ transforms needed to reduce a given graph to $K_4$, every polyhedral graph can be realized as a polyhedron.
+Therefore, by induction on the number of ΔY- and YΔ-transformations needed to reduce a given graph to $K_4$, every polyhedral graph can be realized as a polyhedron.